Apple may be panicking right now after what happened to their Macs…

 Why are consumers turning to Chromebooks

-Chromebooks appeal to consumers because of their simplicity, yet ability to perform essential tasks like type documents, work on spreadsheets, make slideshows, browse the Internet, watching videos, and of course, play games.
-There are tons of apps available on the Chrome web store, and according to the Chrome blog, the Play store will be coming over on many more Chromebooks to unlock even more potential, it’s like a laptop that acts as a smartphone.
+Chromebooks appeal to consumers because of their simplicity, yet the ability to perform essential tasks like type documents, work on spreadsheets, make slideshows, browse the Internet, watching videos, and of course, play games.
+There are tons of apps available on the Chrome web store, and according to the Chrome blog, the Play store will be coming over on much more Chromebooks to unlock even more potential, it’s like a laptop that acts as a smartphone.
 You can basically customize your Chromebook to do whatever you want.
 Chromebooks are highly cloud-based machines.
 You do most of your work online.
 Although, you can still do plenty of things on a Chromebook offline.

 (Want to know if a Chromebook will get the Play store update?
 Check out this list for a particular model.)